EVERSE-ResearchSoftware/RSQKit/pages/tasks/research_software_security.md

 ## Further Reading

+- **[OWASP Top 10:2025](https://owasp.org/Top10/2025/)** — This is the current edition of OWASP's consensus list of the most critical risks in web applications, drawn from contributed vulnerability data and a practitioner survey.
+It gives you a shared vocabulary for talking about risk with collaborators and reviewers, and it is especially relevant to research software because supply chain failures now appear as a top-three category in their own right.

 - **[OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/)** — This is an actively maintained collection of concise, practical articles on specific application security topics, written and curated by the OWASP community.
 It is useful when you want concrete, task-focused guidance on areas such as input validation, authentication, authorisation, cryptographic storage, and secrets management, with each cheat sheet giving actionable recommendations you can apply directly.

 - **[OWASP Developer Guide](https://devguide.owasp.org/)** — This guide introduces software security concepts for developers and points to deeper OWASP resources.
 It is a good starting point when you need an accessible map of application security principles, secure development practices, verification, operations, and security culture.

+- **[OWASP API Security Top 10](https://owasp.org/API-Security/editions/2023/en/0x11-t10/)** — This is OWASP's companion list for APIs, covering risks such as object-level authorisation failures, unrestricted resource consumption, and unsafe consumption of third-party APIs.
+It is worth reading if your software exposes a web API, a service endpoint, or a data submission interface, because these risks are largely distinct from those in the general Top 10; the 2023 edition is the most recent at the time of writing.

 - **[NIST Secure Software Development Framework](https://csrc.nist.gov/Projects/ssdf)** — The SSDF provides a structured set of secure software development practices for reducing vulnerabilities and improving communication about secure development.
 It is most useful when you need a framework for planning, assessing, or explaining security practices across a project or organisation.